juliodosreis/juliodosreis.github.io/content/authors/admin/_index.md

   #    Learned:
   #   - Synthesize your own blockchain solutions
   #    - Gain an in-depth understanding of the specific mechanics of Bitcoin
-  #    - Understand Bitcoin’s real-life applications and learn how to attack and destroy Bitcoin,
+  #    - Understand Bitcoin’s real-life applications and learn how to attack and destroy
-   #Ethereum, smart contracts and Dapps, and alternatives to Bitcoin’s Proof-of-Work consensus algorithm
   #- title: 'Object-Oriented Programming in R'
   #  url: https://www.datacamp.com/courses/object-oriented-programming-with-s3-and-r6-in-r
   #  certificate_url: https://www.datacamp.com